 Real-time data may be printed or displayed by devices other than the pulse oximeter.
-On power up a header is sent identifying the format and the date and time.
-Thereafter, the data are sent once per second in the following format:
+At start up a header is sent identifying the format and the date and time as HH:MM:SS, where "HH" represents the hour, "MM" represents the minutes, and "SS" represents the seconds.
+The data are sent once per second in the following format:

-where "XXX" represents the SpO2 value, and "YYY" represents the pulse rate.
-The SpO2 and pulse rate will be displayed as "---" if there are no data available for the data reading.
+where "XXX" represents the $SpO_2$ value, and "YYY" represents the pulse rate.
+The $SpO_2$ and pulse rate will be displayed as "---" if no data is available.